What are Federal Poverty Levels Used for?

 2014 Federal Poverty Guidelines for 48 Contiguous States and DC

-Federal Poverty Guidelines Used to Calculate Premiums, Cost-Assistance and Taxes in 2014 – 2015.
-These are the most recent guidelines and will be used to calculate cost assistance for this years open enrollment Nov 15, 2014 – Feb 15, 2015:
+Federal Poverty Guidelines used to calculate Premiums caps, Premium Tax Credits, Cost Sharing Reduction subsidies, and Medicaid eligibility in 2014 – 2015.
+These are the most recent guidelines and will be used to calculate cost assistance for this years open enrollment period Nov 15, 2014 – Feb 15, 2015:

 |Persons in family/household||Poverty guideline|